noirscape/noirscape.github.io/_posts/2017-06-27-gaming-is-a-real-job.md

 #### Youtube Gaming is not a real job because you are begging for cash.

 There might be more arguments, but I'll limit myself to these.
 If you think I missed any, feel free to use my [Tumblr ask](https://ev1l0rd.tumblr.com/ask) to give me more arguments and I'll try to refute them in a future blog post.
-Having said that, let's provite my rebuttal.
+Having said that, let's provide my rebuttal to these arguments.

 #### Gaming is not a real job because it isn't.